-The National Autistic Society website has many pages to help prepare for the big changes in a pupil’s life.
+The National Autistic Society website has a guide to preparing for big changes in life.
 Click icon to browse.

-There were changes in 2014.
+There were changes to support after age 16 in 2014.
 Click icon for an easy reading leaflet about the changes.
-See also April 2015 update about rights for 16 – 25 year olds, which have been extended.